1956

 Civil Rights Act of 1957 (August)

-The Civil Rights Act of 1957 is debated and passed in the context of an awakening freedom movement.
-The bus boycotts in Montgomery, Talahassee, and other cities, the Brown and "Brown II" decisions, the Massive Resistance campaign, and the looming desegregation crises in Little Rock, along with many other events, are beginning to focus public attention on issues of race, rights, and justice that Congress has avoided since the end of Reconstruction in 1876.
+The Civil Rights Act of 1957 is debated and passed in the context of an awakening freedom movement — the bus boycotts in Montgomery, Talahassee, and other cities, the voting struggle in Tuskegee, the Brown and "Brown II" decisions, the Massive Resistance campaign, and the looming desegregation crises in Little Rock, along with many other events.
+This young movement is beginning to focus public attention on issues of race, rights, and justice that Congress has avoided since the end of Reconstruction in 1876.

-In March of 1957, Eisenhower's Attorney General proposes a civil rights bill that strengthens the Federal government's ability to protect civil rights, permits moving civil rights cases from state to Federal court, authorizes the Justice Department to file lawsuits to protect civil rights, prevents interference with the right to vote, and applies Federal election law to primaries and special elections.
-The draft bill has broad bipartisan support from Republicans and Northern & Western Democrats.
+In March of 1957, Eisenhower's Attorney General proposes a civil rights bill that strengthens the federal government's ability to protect civil rights, permits moving civil rights cases from state to federal court, authorizes the Justice Department to file lawsuits to protect civil rights, prevents interference with the right to vote, and applies federal election law to primaries and special elections.
+The draft bill has broad bipartisan support from Republicans and Northern Democrats.

 Seven years later, the Civil Rights Act of 1964 is passed.
-It contains many of the provisions gutted out of the 1957 Act.
+It contains some of the provisions gutted out of the 1957 Act.
 But during the seven years between 1957 and 1964, many are killed for demanding the right to vote, hundreds are beaten, thousands jailed, and tens of thousands suffer economic retaliation in the struggle for basic human dignity.
-The Federal government says it does not have the legal authority to stop civil rights abuses.
-Movement lawyers dispute their claim that they lack legal means to protect American citizens — and most Movement veterans believe that the cause of Federal inaction is political rather than lack of adequate laws — but there is no doubt that had the Civil Rights Act of 1957 been passed in its original form, much of the loss and suffering endured by those who fought for freedom might have been prevented.
+During these seven years, the federal government claims it does not have the legal authority to stop civil rights abuses.
+Movement lawyers dispute the claim that they lack legal means to protect American citizens — and most Movement veterans believe that the cause of federal inaction is political rather than lack of adequate laws — but there is no doubt that had the Civil Rights Act of 1957 been passed in its original form, much of the loss and suffering endured by those who fought for freedom might have been prevented.

 For more information: